Course fees (2018/19 entry)

 With approximately two days a week in timetabled sessions, the focus of this course is on self-guided learning.

-There is a 50/50 split between theoretical and practical content and you will be taught via a mix of seminars, workshops, case studies, external visits, lectures, practical sessions and e-learning courtesy of the University’s Blackboard resource.
+There is a 50/50 split between theoretical and practical content and you will be taught via a mix of seminars, workshops, case studies, external visits, lectures, practical sessions and e-learning courtesy of the University’s Canvas resource.

 Most modules have a combination of coursework tasks to provide a balanced schedule of activities throughout the year.